-C++98 Function Interfaces: Overloading and Default Arguments
+C++98 Function Interfaces: Overloading and Default Parameters

 The complete repository is available at Tutorial_AwesomeModernCPP.
-Feel free to check it out, and if you like it, give it a Star to encourage the author.
+Feel free to visit, and if you like it, give the project a Star to motivate the author.

 1. Function Overloading